 - Salad.
 A light and healthy salad like Caesar Shaved Brussels Sprouts Salad with Crispy Chickpea Croutons would pair wonderfully with this pesto salmon.

 - Pasta.
-Serve the salmon and veggies over a bed of Quick Garlic Pasta with Olive Oil and Parmesan or Zucchini Pasta for a delicious meal.
+Serve the salmon and veggies over a bed of noodles: Quick Garlic Pasta with Olive Oil and Parmesan or Zucchini Pasta are two yummy choices.

 - Vegetables.
-Add more veggies to your meal by serving a side of Sauteed Carrots or Air Fryer Brussels Sprouts with this salmon.
+Add more veggies to your meal by serving a side of Sauteed Carrots, Grilled Broccoli, or Air Fryer Brussels Sprouts with this salmon.

 Serve pesto salmon with Chardonnay, Sauvignon Blanc, Pinot Grigio, or Pinot Noir.